Rasus y Bannau Checkpoint Guide

 Please note all distances are estimates from a range of mapping software and GPS traces.

-Drop Bags for the Ultra 100km and Ultra 75km
+Drop Bags for the Ultra 100km

 The drop bags are pictured below and are the same standard issue drop bags that we have used at other events.
 You can re-use bags from previous races if it helps you to pack them before the event - just remember to clearly label them with your race number and drop bag number for the current race!